Compilation of Rules and Regulations of the State of Georgia

 (4) Court Order.
 A court order is an action taken by a judge that compels disclosure unless appealed, in contrast to a subpoena which compels only a response and may be issued by an attorney.

 (5) Professional Relationship.
-A professional relationship is a mutually agreed upon relationship between a psychologist and patients, clients, students, supervisees, or employees.
-The professional relationship status is not contingent upon nor defined by a payment transaction.
+A professional relationship is a mutually agreed upon relationship between a psychologist and patients, clients, students, supervisees, employees, contractors, or other mental health providers.

-(6) Psychological Services are all actions of psychologists in the context of a professional relationship with client/patients, students, supervisees, or employees.
+(6) Psychological Services.
+All actions of psychologists in the context of a professional relationship with client/patients, students, supervisees, or employees.

 (7) Supervisee.
 Supervisees are individuals who are not authorized or licensed to practice psychology independently and who function under the extended authority of the psychologist, the internship/SWE supervisor or secondary supervisor in the provision of psychological services.
 Supervisees are individuals who are either: